Architecture students winning in global Design Competition with D5 Render

 Shoud architecture students be encouraged to enter architectural competitions?
 Is it worth it?

+I think it's all worth it.
+Be it competition, an assignment, or a real project, they work the same way.
 You are given a theme, some certain requirements, and then you're free to explore and create.
 Critical thinking, patience and design/render skills gained from such experiences should help you in all aspects.

 You can hardly make amazing architectural design / visualization with a template or sample scene downloaded online.
 Every piece of work deserves to be treated as an individual project that you put efforts into, and take pride in.
 The brainstorming, the edits, and the final result are all of great value and help.
 It gives us an insight into what it's like to be an architect, and makes me more aware of my role as a student practicing architect, a city builder/shaper, a life changer in the future.